hbahadirsahin/nlp-experiments-in-pytorch/README.md

 I try to keep every part of the project clean and easy to follow.
 Even though the folders are self explanatory for me, let me explain them for those who may have hard time to understand.

-- `./argument/argument_reader.py` contains arguments and their parsers.
-Default values are same with the hard coded variables in
-`main.py`
 - `./crf/CRF.py` contains the conditional random field implementation (not finished yet).
 - `./datahelper/dataset_reader.py` contains the "DatasetLoader" object that reads a text dataset, splits it into 3 subsets (train/vali/test), creates vocabulary and iterators.
 It is a little bit hard-coded for the dataset I am using now.
 However, it is easy to make changes to use it for your own dataset.
 - `./datahelper/embedding_helper.py` is a helper class to generate OOV word embeddings.
 To use Fasttext-based OOV embedding generation, it leverages Gensim!